electronstudio/python_book/chapters/more_graphics.rst

 Animation
 ----------------

+We did some animation ourselves in :numref:`code-collisions2`.

-*Animation* is a RLZero class that makes it easy to show a sequence of different images on the same Sprite.
-You need to give it the image file names and the number of frames-per-second you want.
+*Animation* is a RLZero class that makes it easier to show a sequence of different images on the same Sprite.
+You just need to give it the image file names and the number of frames-per-second you want and then call its update method.

 .. literalinclude:: programs/animation.py
    :caption: Animation